-So my first board was easy – but the second one was going to go right over an electrical outlet.
-And I wanted to be able to continue to use that outlet, so I needed to cut a hole in the board and finish those edges.
+So my first board of my quilt design wall was easy – but the second one was going to go right over an electrical outlet.
+I wanted to be able to continue to use that outlet, so I needed to cut a hole in the board and finish those edges.

 Don’t worry – it’s not hard!